adam-ridhwan/bu-coursework/README.md

 # Coursework for my MS in Software Development at Boston University
 This repository holds my assignments throughout my degree at BU.

-*This is for storage purposes only please do not use my code to cheat on your assignments but rather as a reference to aid for your classes! :)*
+*This is for storage purposes only please do not use my code to cheat on your assignments but rather as a reference to help with your classes! :)*

 # CS622: Advanced Programming Techniques